-Bobby Evans was named the Giants’ Senior Vice President and General Manager on April 3, 2015.
+Bobby Evans was named the Giants’ Senior Vice President and General Manager on April 3, 2015, a position he held until the end of the 2018 season.
 He is the eighth person to hold the title of General Manager for the organization since the Giants moved to San Francisco in 1958.

 Evans enters his 23rd season in the Giants baseball operations department.
 During his tenure he’s helped the organization capture seven Postseason berths, including four World Series appearances and three Championships.

 In his first season as GM in 2015, Evans engineered trades for right-handed pitcher Mike Leake, who at the time was Cincinnati’s second-best starter and outfielder Marlon Byrd, whose addition helped bolster the outfield.
 This past offseason, Evans rebuilt the Giants’ starting rotation by signing former Reds ace and 2015 World Series champion Johnny Cueto, inking 2014 All-Star Jeff Samardzija and shoring up the outfield by signing free agent Denard Span, who is one of the top centerfielders in the game.

 Prior to being promoted to General Manager, Evans served in the assistant general manager’s role for nine seasons.
 During this time, the Giants were named the Topps Organization of the Year in both 2009 and 2011 and the Baseball America Organization of the Year in 2010.